zaidhafeeez/open_wiki/wiki_articles/Articles_with_example_Python_programming_language_code/Name_mangling.md

 These stricter requirements needed to work with extant programming tools and conventions.
 Thus, added requirements were encoded in the name of the symbol, since that was the only information a traditional linker had about a symbol.

 Examples
-‹The template Manual is being considered for merging.›

 C
 Although name mangling is not generally required or used by languages that do not support function overloading, like C and classic Pascal, they use it in some cases to provide added information about a function.
 For example, compilers targeted at Microsoft Windows platforms support a variety of calling conventions, which determine the manner in which parameters are sent to subroutines and results are returned.
 Because the different calling conventions are incompatible with one another, compilers mangle symbols with codes detailing which convention should be used to call the specific routine.